davidgillies/silva.app.news/README.txt

 -----------------

 The RSSAggregator replaces the old (and now removed) RSSViewer.
-In the tab_edit you'll see a textbox called 'RSS feeds' where you can enter the complete URLs for the feeds you want to have merged by this aggregator instance.
+In the edit screen you'll see a textbox called 'RSS feeds' where you can enter the complete URLs for the feeds you want to have merged by this aggregator instance.